 - An impact with an object or another person

-- Misstep that causes a sudden strain at a joint
+- A misstep that causes a sudden stretching

 - A popping sound